 There are three main types of SEO needed for a well-balanced search strategy: on-page SEO, technical SEO, and off-page SEO.
 By breaking down your website and planning your SEO using these three categories, it will become much easier to execute your plans.

 - On-page SEO.
 This refers to the content of your website.
-Taking advantage of this kind of SEO involves using certain keywords to help target a page of content.
-You should focus on content creation revolving around those keywords, and keyword optimization.
+Taking advantage of this kind of SEO involves using specific keywords to help target a page of content.
+It would help if you focused on content creation revolving around those keywords and keyword optimization.
 Keyword optimization requires using the target keywords in the right places.

 SEO-Friendly URL Structure

-URL structure is extremely important in developing an SEO-Friendly website.
-By keeping the URL short, and consisting of keywords and relevant terms, the more discoverable the content will be.
-It is recommended by experts to build your links on an expandable hierarchy for the future.
+URL structure is essential in developing an SEO-Friendly website.
+The more discoverable the content will be by keeping the URL short and consisting of keywords and relevant terms.
+Experts recommend building your links on an expandable hierarchy for the future.
 Rather than having a messy, unstructured link that looks like this:

 It is far better to practice to have cleaner, more clearly planned links such as this: https://seattleseonow.com/seattle-seo-services/.
 This link is built on clear keywords, making for a much better URL that SEO algorithms can follow.
 This makes for a much more optimized site structure overall when the algorithm can easily navigate your site via the URL hierarchy.

 It is also recommended to avoid unnecessary words and characters, as well as repetition in your URL.
-Words such as “the” or “and” are unimportant and make for longer, harder to follow links.
-Simply remove them from your URL structure.
+Words such as “the” or “and” are unimportant and make for longer, harder-to-follow links.
+Remove them from your URL structure.
 While it may initially seem like a fine idea to use the keywords in your URL multiple times, this is just spammy and ineffective.
-As a general rule of thumb, the pages on your site should be easy to navigate, because this makes it far easier for search engines to understand your site.
+As a general rule of thumb, the pages on your site should be easy to navigate because this makes it far easier for search engines to understand your site.
 While your website is targeted at people, and you want it to show up when people search for it, it still needs to be approachable by google’s algorithm.

 Other SEO techniques

-There are a countless number of ways you can optimize your site’s structure for SEO, but I will be covering a few very simple but efficient methods.
+There are countless ways you can optimize your site’s structure for SEO, but I will be covering a few effortless but efficient methods.
 Some of those ways that are especially effective are: